Families of Trees

 In the Field Guide to Trees of Britain and Europe the families and genera are arranged according to the linear sequences published by Christenhusz et al. (2011) for Gymnosperms and by Haston et al. (2009) for Angiosperms.
 Botanical institutions organize their collections in linear sequences that reflect evolutionary relationships, rather than arranging them alphabetically.
 Various linear sequences have been proposed over the years but these sequences, based increasingly on DNA analysis, are now considered to be the most reliable.
 Note that since the sequence is generated from an evolutionary tree, the closer in the sequence the families are, the more they should have similarities.

 A simplified list of some families and common trees in their correct order is shown below.
-Note that in the latest publications Maples and Horse Chestnuts are now part of an expanded Soapberry family (Sapindaceae).
+Note that in the latest publications, Maples and Horse Chestnuts are now part of an expanded Soapberry family (Sapindaceae).
 In the conifer table the term Cypress includes the genera Cupressus and ChamaecyparIs and Sequoia includes the Coast Redwood, Dawn Redwood and Giant Sequoia.